 Where the design community meets.

-San Francisco unknown Joined over 6 years ago via an invitation from Marco S.
+San Francisco unknown Joined almost 7 years ago via an invitation from Marco S.

 Design systems are most important at scale, and particularly for teams who need to collaborate.